ustc-pu/Surfstore/README.md

 # Surfstore

+Surfstore is a cloud-based file storage service(similar to Dropbox).
+Multiple clients can sync files from and to the cloud.

+The SurfStore service is composed of two services:
+- **BlockStore**: The content of each file in SurfStore is divided up into chunks, or blocks, each of which has a unique identifier.
+This service stores these blocks, and when given an identifier, retrieves and returns the appropriate block.

+- **MetadataStore**: The MetadataStore service holds the mapping of filenames to hashes of these blocks (and versions).

 This is the starter code for Module 3: Surfstore.
 Before you get started, make sure you understand the following 2 things about Go.
 (These will also be covered in class and in discussions)